-A student may withdraw by contacting registration personnel on any CPCC campus or through myCollege student account accessed on the College’s homepage at cpcc.edu before the 35 percent date of the class.
+A student may withdraw by contacting registration personnel on any CPCC campus or through their MyCollege student account accessed from the college website before the 35 percent date of the class.
 Financial Aid students need to contact the Financial Aid/VA Office before withdrawing from courses.
-In addition, veteran students need to contact the college's Veterans Affairs Certifying Official if withdrawing from any course.
+In addition, veteran students need to contact the CPCC Veterans Affairs Certifying Official if withdrawing from any course.
 Reductions may result in overpayments to the US Department of Education and the US Department of Veterans Affairs.

 Students at Central Piedmont Community College may take two days each academic year of excused absences for religious observances required by their faith.
 For more information, go to Policy 5.11 Attendance Regulation.

 To ensure student success and accuracy of reporting, the college prohibits a registered student from entering (attending for the first time) a curriculum class after the 10 percent date.
 A program dean may make an exception in the case of a college error.